cedrickchee/pytorch-android/README.md

 _The source code for the demo in this repo was originally based on [AICamera repo](https://github.com/bwasti/AICamera) unchanged._

+**Project Status**: Early release.
+Still in heavy development.
+What this means is, things might be moved around quickly and things will break.

 ## Goal

 Make it easier to ship and test your neural network model in PyTorch on mobile devices.